lucascortes/SwiftUnitTesting/README.md

 }
 ```

-Note that we don't have to provide an implementation all those methods, they are already implemented in `NSNotificationCenter`, which conforms to our new protocol.
+Note that we don't have to provide an implementation all the methods, they are already implemented in `NSNotificationCenter`, which conforms to our new protocol.

-Our Store classes are now fully testable.
+Our `Store` classes are now fully testable.

 ```javascript
 class Store {